-Although landlord insurance isn’t a legal requirement it does provide useful cover, such as buildings insurance and protection against loss of rent.
+Landlord insurance isn’t a legal requirement, but if the worst happens it gives you vital protection for your property investment.
 Many mortgage lenders make it a requirement of taking out a buy-to-let mortgage.

 What type of landlord insurance do I need?

-Although tenants are responsible for ensuring they have contents insurance for their personal belongings, if you’ve provided a furnished property then landlord contents insurance will ensure your possessions are covered.
-You could also consider adding accidental damage cover, which would cover you for any spills, breaks or damages caused by your tenants.
-A more common solution, especially if you’re renting out flats, would be contents cover for communal areas, such as halls, receptions, stairs and landings.
-Many policies include this cover as standard and its limit can be tailored to your needs.
+- Landlord contents insurance.
+Although tenants are responsible for insuring their personal belongings, if you’re renting out a furnished property you might want contents insurance to cover the things you own.
+You could also add accidental damage cover to your landlord insurance, which would cover spills, breakages or damages caused by your tenants.
+If you’re renting out flats you could get contents cover for communal areas such as halls, receptions, stairs and landings.
+Many policies include this cover as standard and you can tailor its limit to your needs.

-If one of your tenants has an accident at your property, considers that you are responsible and decides to take legal action against you, public liability insurance will cover you for your legal defence costs and expenses, in addition to any damages that may be awarded.
+- Property owners liability (public liability) insurance.
+If one of your tenants has an accident at your property and considers it’s your fault, they might decide to take legal action against you.
+Public liability insurance will cover you for your legal defence costs and expenses, as well as any damages that may be awarded.
 Liability claims can be very expensive, so many policies will give you at least a £1 million limit of cover for any one claim.
-You might like to consider a higher indemnity limit, in view of increasing court awards made in the most serious of situations.
+You might like to consider a higher indemnity limit, in case of court awards made in the most serious situations.
 Options of £2 million, £5 million or higher are available.

-If you employ anyone directly under your supervision and control to work at your rental property, such as a cleaner or gardener, this would normally involve an employment contract (but could extend to also include volunteers under your control).
-As a result, you will be responsible by law for arranging employers’ liability insurance.
-This will cover you for legal defence costs and any awards made for accidental bodily injury, illness or disease caused to staff due to your negligence.
+- Employers’ liability insurance.
+This is a legal requirement if you employ anyone at your rental property who is directly under your supervision and control.
+This might be a cleaner or gardener or even a volunteer.
+You will be responsible by law for arranging employers’ liability insurance to cover you for legal defence costs and any awards made for accidental bodily injury, illness or disease caused to staff due to your negligence.

 Do I need any information from my tenants?

 The more information you have, the better.
-This doesn’t give you dispensation to be nosey, but some knowledge of who your tenants are and what they do could work to your advantage.
-Insurance providers may see tenant referencing as a demonstration of good risk management on your part, which in turn could help you obtain more tailored policy terms.
+This doesn’t give you the right to be nosey, but knowing who your tenants are and what they do could work to your advantage and give you comfort that they can pay the rent.
+Insurance providers may see tenant referencing as a demonstration of good risk management, which could help you get more tailored policy terms.